On Diophantine pairs and triples of triangular numbers: Introduction

 For a positive integer $n$, the $n$-th triangular number, denoted by $T_n$, is defined as the sum of the first $n$ positive integers, given by the explicit formula

 From the main result of \cite{mnde}, it follows that $\{T_n,T_{n+4},T_{4n^2+20n+8}\}$ is a Diophantine triple of triangular numbers.
-In \cite{mbt_triangular}, the author presented a construction showing that for any positive integers $k$ and $n$, the triangular number $T_n$ is a member of infinitely many $D(k^2)$-triples consisting of triangular numbers.
+In \cite{mbt_triangular}, the author presented a construction showing that for any positive integers $k$ and $n$, the triangular number $T_n$ is a member of infinitely many $D(k^2)$-triples containing only triangular numbers.

-Let $n$ be a positive integer.
+Let $a\neq 0$ and $n\geq 1$ be integers.
 We are looking for positive integers $m$ and $r$ satisfying

 This equation can be rewritten as a generalized Pellian equation